tordans/osmcha2/STATUS.md

 ### Unplanned Detours

 - **Linkify:** I unexpectedly delved into adding links, `@`-mentions, and hashtags with [Linkify](https://linkify.js.org/).
 It integrates well and enhances the changeset and discussion comments.
 - **Real-Changeset-Parser Package:** Understanding and fixing issues with this Mapbox-era library was necessary.
 It illustrates the technical debt in OSMCha, a ~7-year-old project with minimal refactoring.
 I migrated the library to TypeScript and made minor modifications.
 More learning about ESM npm packages and their integration with modern build processes like NextJS is needed.
 Ideally, someone else could help with this.
-Wille and I discussed possibly moving the library to the OSMCha Github organization and updating the npm package.
+Wille and I discussed possibly moving the library to the OSMCha GitHub organization and updating the npm package.
 - **OAuth Integration in NextJS:** Integrating OAuth was challenging.
 I documented my notes in `auth/README.md`.

 ### UI Development